bbbradsmith/hatariB/DEVELOP.md

 By default SDL ant hatariB are built with the `-j` option to multithread the build process.
 You can disable this by adding `MULTITHREAD=` to the command line.
 This may be needed if the system runs out of memory, or otherwise can't handle the threading.

+The windows build can be debugged with Visual Studio by attaching to process.
+Set `DEBUG=1` for the make and run [cv2pdb](https://github.com/rainers/cv2pdb) on the DLL to generate PDB debug symbols that VS can use.

 ## Changes to Hatari

 Changes to the C source code are all contained in `__LIBRETRO__` defines.
 This is important for merging future versions, because we always be able to see what code was replaced.
 None of the original code has been modified or deleted, only _disabled_ within `#ifdef` blocks.